-The Region 5 Workforce Board for PY 2024 is initially leveraging the following funds in support of the local workforce system.
-Business Consultant-serves employers $120,000 IFA-WP-serves general public job seekers and employers $ 42,784 IFA- VRS- serves persons with disabilities $ 24,164 JAG State-Jobs for America’s Graduates-serves In-School Youth $190,790 JAG PreETS- Jobs for America’s Graduates-serves In-School Youth $ 48,394 JAG TANF- Jobs for America’s Graduates-serves In-School Youth $199,162 RESEA-serves unemployed UI benefit recipients $142,153 IFA-Trade Adjustment Assistance-TAA-serves laid off workers $ 7,094 Apprenticeship Building America (ABA)- serves employers and their apprentices $211,418 Employer Training Grant- serves employers with training $1,825,481 IFA-Jobs for Veterans State Grant-JSVG-services veterans $ 31,856 Workforce Ready Grant -serves persons with HSD without AS or higher $625,000 The R5 Board will seek opportunities to apply for related grant funding from the federal government and other sources to support the mission of workforce development for youth, adults and dislocated workers.
+The Region 5 Workforce Board for PY 2026 is initially leveraging the following funds in support of the local workforce system.
+Business Consultant-serves employers $171,672

+IFA-WP-serves general public job seekers and employers $ 55,182 IFA- VRS- serves persons with disabilities $ 21,572 JAG State-Jobs for America’s Graduates-serves In-School Youth $72,046 IFA-Trade Adjustment Assistance-TAA-serves laid off workers $ 0 Power Up Employer Training Grant- serves employers with training reimbursements $890,108 IFA-Jobs for Veterans State Grant-JSVG-services veterans $ 46,272 Workforce Ready Grant -serves persons with HSE without AS or higher $670,364 State Apprenticeship Expansion Funding serves Industrial Electricians and Mechatronics Technicians $191,386

+State Apprenticeship Expansion Funding Group Sponsor assists employers with apprenticeships $28,382

+Franklin Community Schools JAG funding serves In-School Youth $33,531

+JAG Synchrony Funding serves In-School Youth $188

+IFA-RESEA serves unemployed UI benefit recipients $36,501

+The R5 Board will seek opportunities to apply for related grant funding from the federal government and other sources to support the mission of workforce development for youth, adults and dislocated workers.
 The R5 Board will monitor the www.grants.gov website for open grant opportunities and pursue those which are appropriate and feasible.
 The R5 Board subscribes to various foundation newsletters which provide information about funding opportunities such as the Robert Wood Johnson Foundation.
 The R5 Board will also be receptive to partnering with other local Boards to pursue resources of common benefit.
 This could include taking the lead or a supporting role in the grant application and implementation.
-The R5 Board is currently doing this with the Region 12 Board in Marion County having recently submitted a support letter for a potential EDA Bio-Manufacturing grant application.
+The R5 Board recently did this with the Region 12 Board in Marion County having recently submitted a support letter for a potential EDA Bio-Manufacturing grant application.
 The Region 5 Board has a formal partnership agreement with MADE@Plainfield, a state-of-the-art community learning center in Plainfield in Hendricks County.
 The agreement provides for below market priced WorkOne office space that is co-located with other education and training partners including Vincennes University and Ivy Tech Community College.
 The R5 Board will also seek to leverage local resources such as in-kind space and facilities to support its mission.
-For example, in Elwood, the Board is staffing a part time WorkOne office in free space provided by a local Non-Profit Organization.